What are stinging insects?

 Without the proper tools and equipment, trying to face off against stinging insects alone could be quite costly.
 And if you fail to eliminate the entire infestation, you risk having it come back again in full force later, making your sacrifice for nothing.

 If stinging insects are buzzing around your yard, don’t go it alone: contact the Snohomish, WA pest professionals at Guard Pest Control for help.
 We have the tools and training to handle stinging insect infestations safely and effectively, allowing us to get rid of the wasps without putting you or your loved ones at risk.
-Contact us today for more information about our stinging insect treatment options.
+Contact us today for more information about our stinging insect treatment options and learn more about our home pest control and commercial pest control options.

 Call For A Free Quote